 To help you get started we’ve compiled a list of the most frequently asked questions we receive and the answers to those questions.
 Chances are that more than 80% of your questions can be answered by reading through the questions and answers below.

-Due to the conditions of our financial services license we are unable to advise on any matters considered personal, however we hope the following will answer any questions you have about Agora Financial Australia and our services.
+Due to the conditions of our financial services license we are unable to advise on any matters considered personal, however we hope the following will answer any questions you have about Fat Tail Media and our services.
 If you can’t find what you’re looking for here, please don’t hesitate to Contact Us directly.

 I just subscribed to one of your newsletters, where do I start?

 First, read the confirmation email.
 This email will provide you with your unique username and password and a link to the subscriber only website.
 In it you will also find information on any special reports you should read before you start investing in any of the editor’s recommendations.
 It will provide you with a tax invoice and important information regarding your subscription and our contact details should you need assistance.